Sowed/BrowserifyTuttie/README.md

 Since the gulpfile.js supports inline comments, the tasks have been briefly annotated to explain the simple logic.

 ## Notes
+The [.npm_timeline](.npm_timeline) is just a side notebook documentation npm commands that were used along to give you a general idea of the installation of the npm scripts along the way.
 Reference has been made to some good reads in the comment section of some tasks

 ### Prerequisites
 This project assumes you have installed nodejs on your machine and added node_modules to the system environments variables

 ### ToDos
+* Add tests say with [mocha](https://www.npmjs.com/package/mocha)
 * Test foe env viriables when building eg PROD or DEV eg remove source maps on production
 * Fix Uglify failure on *app.js* script